MrKacafirekCZ/doggomod/README.md

 There are two ways to heal a dog

-1. Place down a dog bowl and put it in food (preferably meat) by right-clicking on it.
+1. Place down a dog bowl and put food (preferably meat) in it by right-clicking on the dog bowl.
 If a dog is near a dog bowl and it's not on max health, it will try eating from it.
-2. You can give it food (preferably meat) by right-clicking on it.
-The dog will then hold it in its mouth and eat it if it wants to.
+2. You can give food (preferably meat) to a dog by right-clicking on it.
+The dog will then hold it in its mouth and eat whenever it wants to.

 ### Holding an item